NC

 Forensics Program Accreditation

 Prospective forensics students in North Carolina are encouraged to verify the accreditation status of their programs.
-The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) is the primary institutional accreditation authority in this region which is recognized by the US Department of Education.
+The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) is the primary institutional accreditation authority in this region, and it is recognized by the US Department of Education.

 The Forensic Science Education Programs Accreditation Commission (FEPAC) accredits forensic science programs.
-There currently need to be FEPAC-accredited forensic science programs in NC.
-However, it is important to note that FEPAC has accredited very few programs overall, which means many highly regarded forensic science programs still need to have accreditation.
-Further, FEPAC only accredits those forensic science programs that focus heavily on the natural sciences (such as biology or chemistry), which makes many criminal justice or crime scene investigation programs ineligible for accreditation.
+Currently, there is only one FEPAC-accredited forensic science program in NC.
+However, it is important to note that FEPAC has accredited very few programs overall, meaning many highly regarded forensic science programs still need accreditation.
+Further, FEPAC only accredits forensic science programs that focus heavily on the natural sciences (such as biology or chemistry), which makes many criminal justice or crime scene investigation programs ineligible for accreditation.

 Ultimately, although institutional or programmatic accreditation may not be necessary to enter a career in forensics, these approval bodies can serve as quality indicators by evaluating the administration, school finances, student support services, faculty effectiveness, facilities, program mission statement, and other relevant factors.